Konczer/UncertaintyTheory/StatisticalGames/Blog/README.md

 This is an informal introduction and summary of a longer manuscript on [Statistical Games](https://arxiv.org/abs/2402.15892).
 I try to keep the material self-contained but to bring the paper closer, I will often mention specific sections and parts in the manuscript.
 This blog post therefore aims to be a companion to the relatively long and more technical document available on arXiv.
-For those who appreciate mathematical formalization, properly stated theorems and even proofs, I suggest to delve deeper to the actual manuscript:
+For those who appreciate mathematical formalization, properly stated theorems and even proofs, I suggest to delve deeper to the actual paper:
 [arXiv:2402.15892](https://arxiv.org/abs/2402.15892).

 However, even if abstract formulas are not your cup of tee, in this post I tried my best to address the matter in a widely understandable way, so I encourige readers to carry on.